 - Bamboo toothbrush: This is one was frustrating.
 These are mostly online available online, and the rare shops I found selling them were at the shocking price of 8€ each.
 I found these bamboo toothbrushes online at a more reasonable cost by buying a set of 4 (and it came with a lovely bamboo case).

 However, there are still issues I face :

 - Reef-safe sunscreen: This is one of the trickiest points for an aspiring responsible diver.
 I don’t know if you noticed on my pictures, but I have very pale skin.
 So protecting me from the sun is not something I take lightly, and the homemade zinc version of a friend didn’t work for me (ouch!).
 I also have a hard time to find an organic reef-safe sunscreen that doesn’t come in a plastic packing (some even dare to say their packaging is biodegradable but when you search how it can degrade it is just a bad joke!).
 I now mostly rely on my hat and my Aqua Lung UV protected rashguard.
 New Caledonia had several organic options in pharmacies, but it was impossible to find any in Japan.
-Here is a helpful guide about reef-safe sunscreens, but let me know in the comments if you found any good brand.

 - Home-made deodorant and toothpaste: as I’m not travelling with baking soda and corn starch, if I’m gone for several months in a row and I’m not staying at someone’s who has these ingredients in his kitchen, then I run out at some point and have to buy the standard products.
 Maybe the solution is to find a way to make a travel kit.
 By the way, let me know in the comments if you are interested in getting my homemade recipes.